 The courses we offer at the Isles of Shoals are offered for a reason: the environment enhances what you're learning.
 The seascape will inspire students in Introduction to Watercolor.

 The historical Oceanic Hotel has hosted countless GSC lectures during Star Island courses.
 When the sun is shining, expect your instructor to move the group out of the classroom and onto the picturesque front porch for a lively class discussion.

 Since many Granite State students lead busy lives, the Isles of Shoals classes offer a few days to disconnect from your daily schedule.

 If you're interested in this experience, consider a recommendation from a student, Mallory Frizzell:

 In my opinion Isles of Shoals courses are one of the best assets GSC offers, I'm looking forward to my class out there this summer!

 Registration is open for summer classes.
-Classes begin the first week in July 2016.
-Then intensive portion of the Isles of Shoals experience runs September 5-8, 2016.
+Classes begin first week of July 9, 2018.
+Then intensive portion of the Isles of Shoals experience runs September 3 -9.

 Instructor: Chris Benedetto

 MGMT 602 | Leadership